indic-transliteration/sanscript.js/README.md

 For help in creating `schemeData`, see the comments on the `addBrahmicScheme` and `addRomanScheme` functions.

 ### Testing
+Prior to testing, run `npm install` so that the distribution file sanscript.js is generated at the root folder.

 We use `qunit` for testing.
 After installing dependencies, you can either: